Should we go to counseling?

 Will we tell you what to do?

-We are highly skilled therapist with specific training and expertise.
+We are highly skilled therapist and counselors with specific training and expertise.
 We are also aware that you are the expert on you.
 We explore feelings, deeper areas or blind spots, and create new perspectives.
 We will never tell you what to do but will instead create options and support you in choosing the best one for you.

 What is an MFT?

 Marriage and Family Therapists (MFT) have a specialization in systemic or relational therapy, and believe that throughout life we exist in a number of relationships that directly and indirectly impact our well-being.
 Examining the behaviors of all family members and the way these behaviors affect everyone, not only individual family members, but also relationships between family members and the family unit as a whole.
 As such, treatment is usually divided between time spent on individual therapy and time spent on couple therapy, family therapy, or both, if necessary.
 Our relationships with family, friends, co-workers and neighbors influence and create our individual experience.
 The theory behind MFT is that regardless of whether a problem appears to be within an individual or within a family, getting other family members involved in the therapeutic process will result in more effective solutions.
 MFT is goal-oriented and works toward an established end result.

 What is EFT?